0xJames10/PresaleSmartContract/README.md

 let latestPresaleId = await instance.presaleId.call()
 // _id = latestPresaleId or the preSaleId which you want to change instance.pausePresale(latestPresaleId)
-// _id = latestPresaleId or the preSaleId which you want to change instance.unPausePresale(latestPresaleId)
+instance.unPausePresale(latestPresaleId)
 ```